GitHub4Eddy/water_flow_level/README.md

 # water_flow_level

-QuickApp Water Flow Level

-This QuickApp gets the actual water levels or flow from rivers in France The latest water level or flow of your selected hydro station is updated in the value of this QuickApp You can choose between Water Level or Water Flow.
+This QuickApp (for the Fibaro Homecenter 3) gets the actual water levels or flow from rivers in France The latest water level or flow of your selected hydro station is updated in the value of this QuickApp You can choose between Water Level or Water Flow.
 If you want both, simply install the QuickApp twice See for more information: https://www.vigicrues.gouv.fr